pnp/cli-microsoft365/docs/docs/cmd/spo/group/group-member-add.md

 : Name of the SharePoint Group to which the user needs to be added, specify either `groupId` or `groupName`

 `--userName [userName]`
 : User's UPN (user principal name, eg. megan.bowen@contoso.com).
-If multiple users need to be added, they have to be comma separated (ex. megan.bowen@contoso.com,alex.wilber@contoso.com), specify either `userName` or `email`
+If multiple users need to be added, they have to be comma separated (ex. megan.bowen@contoso.com,alex.wilber@contoso.com), specify either `userName`, `email` or `userId`

 `--email [email]`
 : User's email (eg. megan.bowen@contoso.com).
-If multiple users need to be added, they have to be comma separated (ex. megan.bowen@contoso.com,alex.wilber@contoso.com), specify either `userName` or `email`
+If multiple users need to be added, they have to be comma separated (ex. megan.bowen@contoso.com,alex.wilber@contoso.com), specify either `userName`, `email` or `userId`

+`--userId [userId]`
+: The user Id of the user to add as a member.
+(Id of the site user, for example: 14) If multiple users need to be added, the Id's have to be comma separated.
+Specify either `userName`, `email` or `userId`

 --8<-- "docs/cmd/_global.md"